-The limit for vector features varies in a different version of MapTiler Desktop.
+The limit for vector features varies in a different version of MapTiler Engine.
 Actual numbers can be seen in the pricing table.

 Geometry is the geographical representation of an object.
 The most commonly used types of geometries are the points, lines, and enclosed lines - polygons.

 Point geometry represents objects, which do occupy single spots, such as lamps, traffic lights, single trees, bus stops, and similar.

 Linear objects, such as roads, highways, electric wires, and similar are presented with simple line geometries.

 Polygons do represent areal objects, like buildings, forests, crop fields, and so on.